Watch this video to learn all about the updated file viewer toolbar.

 The three colorized tools are iDoRecall's (iDR) recall creation tools.
 You use these tools to create recalls that will be linked to areas of interest in the file.
 These tools are full in another help article.

-Just to the right of the recall creation tools is the iDR metacognition widget launcher.
+Beneath the X is the iDR metacognition widget launcher.
 We have an article devoted to this widget, but as a teaser, if you click it, you will see something like this...

 The magnifying glass is the next tool to the right.
 You can use this to search for words or phrases in the file and then click to jump to those locations.